StefanZhang/Team-marshmallow/README.md

 Front end:

-The Admin does the bulk of the work for the application while the user side is meant to follow the instructions that the Admin has layed out.

 User Mode:
 The file for the user can be found in the ______.swift file.
 What the user does is select a destination in the ViewControllerWT.swift then _______